donet-server/libdonet-ts/tests/README.md

-## This directory contains an example Panda3D Python client / Astron server environment for testing.
+## This directory contains an example Python client / AI astron environment for testing.
-#### Note: This is not part of the project source code!
+#### Note: This is not part of the package source code!